New York grapples with growing presence of homeless in midtown Manhattan | Headlines

 Eric Gourley, 42, a drifter who has been in the city for a week, sleeping on park benches and sidewalks, said he sympathizes with business owners who have complained about the behavior of some homeless people.
 "Some of it, I understand," he said on a Midtown street last week.
 "Some of these homeless people are out here, they're getting high, they're getting drunk."

-"We heard the complaints from the communities and that's why we increased the presence," said Terrance Monahan, a senior adviser to Mayor Bill de Blasio for COVID-19 recovery and safety planning who retired earlier this year as the NYPD's chief of department.
+"We heard the complaints from the communities and that's why we increased the (police) presence," said Terence Monahan, a senior adviser to Mayor Bill de Blasio for COVID-19 recovery and safety planning who retired earlier this year as the NYPD's chief of department.
 "People need to feel safe."
-De Blasio has said the relocation of the 10,000 homeless residents was a temporary move, but has not offered a timeline for their return to shelters, where he said more services are available.
+De Blasio announced on Wednesday that the city was set to move about 8,000 homeless residents still living at 60 temporary hotels back to their shelters by the end of July, where he said more services are available.
+But he said state officials had yet to authorize the move.

-Deborah Padgett, a New York University professor who has researched homelessness, opposes the move, saying that hotels provide the privacy and dignity that homeless residents need to rebuild their lives.
-"To me it makes no sense to send them back to the crowded, unsafe shelters," said Padgett, who "It's very easy to identify the troublemakers ... and they could be transferred out of the hotel."
+Rich Azzopardi, a senior advisor to Governor Andrew Cuomo, responded that since Cuomo had lifted all remaining COVID-19 restrictions on Tuesday, the city was free to go ahead with the move, so long as it required masks to be worn in the shelters.
+"There's nothing to approve," Azzopardi said by phone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)